eclipse-archived/codewind-docs/docs/_documentations/overview.md

 # What is Codewind?

-Building and Developing a cloud native, containerized application can be challenging.
+Developing and building a cloud native, containerized application can be challenging.

 Firstly, you need to create your own application stack for a containerized microservice that also fits your preferred language and project type.